-3. Part II: Mercury- added products subject to a phase-down:
+3. Part II: Mercury- added products subject to a phase-down and the measures:

-Mercury-added products Provisions Dental amalgam Measures to be taken to phase down the use of dental amalgam shall take into account the domestic circumstances and relevant international guidance and shall include more than the two required measures from the following list: i.
+Mercury-added products Measures Dental amalgam Measures to be taken to phase-down the use of dental amalgam must take into account the domestic circumstances and relevant international guidance and must include more than the two required measures from the following list: i.
 Setting national objectives aiming at dental caries prevention and health promotion, thereby minimizing the need for dental restoration; ii.
 Setting national objectives aiming at minimizing its use; iii.
 Promoting the use of cost-effective and clinically effective mercury-free alternatives for dental restoration; iv.
 Promoting research and development of quality mercury-free materials for dental restoration; v.
 Encouraging representative professional organizations and dental schools to educate and train dental professionals and students on the use of mercury-free dental restoration alternatives and on promoting best management practices; vi.
-Discouraging insurance policies and programmes that favour dental amalgam use over mercury-free dental restoration; vii.
-Encouraging insurance policies and programmes that favour the use of quality alternatives to dental amalgam for dental restoration; viii.
-Restricting the use of dental amalgam to its encapsulated form; and ix.
-Promoting the use of best environmental practices in dental facilities to reduce releases of mercury and mercury compounds to water and land.
+Discouraging insurance policies and programmes that favour dental amalgam use over mercury-free dental restoration;